-- 1. Minutes of the Regular Stockholders' Meeting on June 27, 2013: - The President gave a brief summary of the operations of the year under review.
-The annual report for 2012 was submitted and approved. - The eleven (11) directors for incoming year, 2013-2014 were elected (see page 7 of this Report). - 2.
-2013 Annual Report, with Audited Financial Statements - 3.
+- 1. Minutes of the Regular Stockholders' Meeting on June 25, 2014: - The President gave a brief summary of the operations of the year under review.
+The annual report for 2013 was submitted and approved. - The eleven (11) directors for incoming year, 2014-2015 were elected (see page 7 of this Report). - 2.
+2014 Annual Report, with Audited Financial Statements - 3.
 Appointment of Sycip Gorres Velayo & Co. as Company's independent public accountants. - 4.
-Ratification of acts of the Board of Directors and Officers of the Company in the regular course of business from June 27, 2013 to June 24, 2014.
+Ratification of acts of the Board of Directors and Officers of the Company in the regular course of business from June 25, 2014 to July 21, 2015.

-Brief description of material matters approved by the Board of Directors and Management since the last annual stockholders' meeting of June 27, 2013 for ratification by the stockholders:
+Brief description of material matters approved by the Board of Directors and Management since the last annual stockholders' meeting of June 25, 2014 for ratification by the stockholders:

+Date of Board/Management Approval

+Description

+June 25, 2014

-Date of Board/Management Approval Description June 27, 2013 Election of Officers, Members of the Governance Committees of the Corporation May 7, 2014 Amendment of the Articles of Incorporation per SEC Memorandum Circular No. 6 Series of 2014 "Amendment of the Principal Office Address"
+Election of Officers, Members of the Governance Committees of the Corporation

+For 2015 the Board is resubmitting the amendment of the Articles of Incorporation approved by the Board per SEC Memorandum Circular No. 6, again, at the forthcoming Stockholders' Meeting for approval or ratification.